CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 The primary reason we collect information is to allow us to process your application and deliver our services for the duration of your course or apprenticeship, or to fulfil the order for any publication you have purchased.
 In addition, only if you’ve agreed to it, we might also contact you about relevant products and support services.

-Where sensitive data is required, separate consents are obtained at the point of collection with detailed reasons given for why the data is collected and how it will be used.
+Where sensitive data is required, we will detail why the data is collected and how it will be used.

 CLS also processes data for the purposes of monitoring and improving our performance and for business analysis.